Is stage banter something you try not to think about until you’re on stage?

 3. Keep your thoughts positive

 When you’re on stage, and before you get on stage, keep your inner dialog positive.
 If the thought of talking on stage really gets your especially nervous, this one’s for you.
 When you feel your thoughts starting to lean toward “I hope this goes well… What if I make a mistake?
 I’m so bad at this stage banter thing.”
-I want you to immediately SHUT IT DOWN.
+I want you to immediately hit the brakes.

 The moment you have a thought like that, repeat after me: “I’m practiced, I’m awesome, and I’m 100% myself.
 This is going to be great.
 There’s no reason to think that it won’t.
 I know exactly what to say.”
 Keep your thought positive!